 As you enter the 2020s here is what you see when you check your progress.
 In total, you spent $114,000 from your post-tax income buying just over 1,410 shares of Procter & Gamble stock.
 Your weighted-average purchase price over the decade was just over $80 per share, or some $42 below the current market price.

 This year, I expect the stock to pump out somewhere in the region of $3.05 per share in cash dividends.
 With your 1,630 shares, that gives you a potential annual income stream of around $5,000 before tax.
-Furthermore, even if you never invested another dime into additional stock (whether that be via reinvested dividends and/or fresh capital) that income stream should continue to grow ahead of inflation.
+Furthermore, even if you never invested another dime into additional stock, whether that be via reinvested dividends and/or fresh capital, that income stream should continue to grow ahead of inflation.

-If you enjoyed this article please hit the “heart” button below.
-This gives me a rough indication as to what kind of content is popular.
-If you would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
+If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!